Gideon Shochat

-Gideon (Geda) Shochat (גדעון (גדע) שוחט; 1912–1966) was a Royal Air Force pilot, colonel in the Israeli Air Force, and a former Israeli ambassador to Malawi.
+Gideon (Geda) Shochat (גדעון (גדע) שוחט; 1912–1966) was an Israeli military officer and diplomat.
+After serving as a pilot in Royal Air Force during World War II, he served in the Israeli Air Force and reached the rank of colonel.
+He also served as the Israeli ambassador to Malawi.
 Shochat's daughter Alona was married to Israeli singer Arik Einstein.

 Early life

-Geda Shochat was born in Ottoman Haifa in 1912 to Zionist activists and politicians Manya and Israel Shochat.
+Geda Shochat was born in Haifa, then part of the Ottoman Empire, in 1912 to Jewish parents, Zionist activists and politicians Manya and Israel Shochat.
 He grew up in Kfar Giladi, a kibbutz founded in part by his parents, and was educated at the Mikveh Israel boarding school near Tel Aviv.

 World War II

-In 1941, Shochat volunteered for the RAF and was sent to Asmara and Eritrea to work as a machinist, and after a few months, returned to Mandatory Palestine.
+In 1941, Shochat enlisted in the Royal Air Force and was sent to Asmara, Eritrea, to work as a machinist.
+After a few months, he returned to Mandatory Palestine.
 In 1943, he finished pilot training in Rhodesia and served as a pilot in Egypt.
-Near the end of World War II, he served in Karachi as a commander for a squadron of B-24 Liberators.
+Towards the end of World War II, he was deployed to Karachi and served as the commander of a B-24 Liberator.